-Hyundai’s luxury offshoot, Genesis, is creating a new SUV to take on the established players from Germany, and its arrival is imminent.
+Hyundai’s luxury offshoot, will create a new luxury Genesis SUV to take on the established players from Germany, and its arrival is imminent.

 While the company hasn’t released many details, apart from what we’ve seen in the Genesis QV80 SUV concept, the recent launch of the Hyundai Santa Fe means that the Genesis version isn’t far away.